This date in 1896 during the Second Matabele War saw the execution by field court-martial of the rebellious Chief Uwini.

 Another letter dated later that same day confirmed that the expected sentence had indeed been rendered, and Uwini had been ceremoniously shot that evening at sunset before the walls of the enemy fortress, in the presence of as many witnesses as Baden-Powell could find.

 This quasi-juridical field execution put Baden-Powell in front of a court of inquiry after the fact.
 The court exonerated him, citing the circumstances and the purported effect of the execution in cowing the local insurgents.

-And this very Matabele War were crucial parts of the backstory.
+And this very Matabele War contributed crucial parts of the scouting backstory.
 It was in the course of this campaign that Baden-Powell became acquainted with the American scout and adventurer Frederick Russell Burnham.
 The two struck up a lifelong friendship, and Baden-Powell cribbed notes from the ranger’s guile (like wood “scoutcraft”) his counterpart had picked up on the dwindling American frontier.
 It was also in Rhodesia that Baden-Powell first wore the Stetson hat and neckerchief combination that would become a distinctive look both for Baden-Powell himself, and for the scout movement he launched.